openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 state.

 Allocate time to be responsive to any and all feedback and input on your **DEPR** ticket.
-Update the ticket and the proposal, if neccessary, with any information that should be captured from the ongoing feedback.
+Update the ticket and the proposal, if necessary, with any information that should be captured from the ongoing feedback.
 Continue to iterate and do this until the announced target *Accepted* date.